-One day, someone told me, “There is no absolute truth” as there is no true religion; all religions are equal and correct, and all paths lead to God.
+One day, someone told me: “There is no absolute truth”, as there is no true religion; all religions are equal and correct.
+All paths lead to God.
 There is no right or wrong for anything in existence.
 All principles in reality are relative, not absolute.

 I told him: Are you entirely sure about that?

 I told him: You just mentioned an absolute statement.
 This itself confirms the existence of the absolute.